DNA Preparation Techniques

 - Cut 1-2 mm of tail tissue with the Xacto knife and transfer with forceps to a labeled microfuge tube.

 Distal toe clipping has been endorsed by FELASA as being more humane than tail-clipping.
 An advantage of distal toe clipping is that it can be used both as a source of DNA and a method of identification.
-The only disadvantage is that it must performed when the animal is 7-11 days of age.
+The only disadvantage is that it must be generally performed when the animal is 7-10 days of age.
 Ear punching can also serve both purposes, but it is somewhat more prone to cross-contamination of tissue samples.

 Tissue samples should be stored at –20C if they are not going to be extracted immediately.